FabianSchubert/ESN_Frontiers/README.md

 Documentation of the RNN class</a>.

 Code for all figures can be found in the folder Figures.
+Each folder contains a run_sim.py file that has to be run first, generating the data for the respective figure.
+The plot is then generated using plot.py in the same folder.
 Note that the respective run_sim.py and plot.py scripts should be called from the code base folder using